-- --->Hand hygiene will be strictly enforced. - Examinees will be required to use alcohol-based hand sanitizer at the beginning of every OSCE Interaction. - --->Alcohol-based hand sanitizer will be prominently displayed in all locations where examinees are expected to use it.
+- ---> Hand hygiene will be strictly enforced - beginning of every OSCE Interaction - Alcohol-based hand sanitizer will be prominently displayed in all locations where examinees are expected to use it.
 This includes, but is not limited to, at sign-in/sign-out desks, in every OSCE station room, and in different sections of the exam floor.